Pseudonymization vs Tokenization Explained

 • Format-preserving tokens: These tokens preserve the format of the original data.
 They are often required in situations with strict storage formatting, such as when changing the database scheme is impossible.

 • Deterministic vs. unique tokens: This refers to whether the same value is always mapped to the same token or if each value is mapped to its own unique token.
 Deterministic tokenization enables users to lookup exact matches and performs joins between tokenized directly on the columns of a pseudonymized dataset.
-However, this means that it still leaks some information about original identifiers and consequently reduces the protection provided by the tokenization engine.
+However, this means that it still leaks some information about original identifiers and consequently reduces the data protection provided by the tokenization engine.
 For example, it exposes the fact that two different identifiers are the same and, using statistical methods, can be used to reveal the original data.

 • Ephemeral tokens: These tokens are valid for a limited amount of time.
 Their expiry limits exposure.
 They are often used for regular tasks, for example, identifiers exported on a nightly job from a transactional system to an analytical data pipeline.